MaximilianDauner/bsys-ss18-template/hw3/simu1/README-segmentation.md

 ```

 Then, after you have computed the translations in the virtual address trace, run
-the program again with the "-c" flag.
+the program again with the `-c` flag.
 You will see the following (not including
 the redundant information):

 ```text